Nany-fork/gem_pokedex/README.md

 ## Code of Conduct

 Everyone interacting in the Pokedex project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pokedex/blob/master/CODE_OF_CONDUCT.md).

+## Gem behavior

+You can keep learning about the pokemons and their abilities and types

+try to get the abilities of many pokemons

+    $get_abilities_pokemons(id)

+you can get the type of many pokemon

+     $get_type_pokemons(id)

+also your favortite pokemon typing his/her name or if you are connoisseur of the subject typing the number of the pokemon wich abilities and moves

+     $get_pokemon(name or id)